Diethylstilbestrol for Veterinary Use

 Diethylstilbestrol Side Effects

-- The most-serious side effect of estrogen therapy is bone marrow suppression and toxicity that may progress to a fatal aplastic anemia.
-Estrogen toxicity manifests itself first by a leucocytosis, followed by bone marrow depression with anemia, thrombocytopenia and leukopenia.
-Blood dyscrasias and changes in the peripheral blood smear may be evident by two weeks.
+- The most-serious side-effect of estrogen therapy is bone-marrow suppression and toxicity that may progress to a fatal aplastic-anemia.
+Estrogen toxicity manifests itself first by a leukocytosis, followed by bone-marrow depression with anemia, thrombocytopenia, and leukopenia.
+Blood dyscrasia and changes in the peripheral blood smear may be evident by two weeks.
 Although this serious adverse effect is more common after large or repeated doses, it may occur at the recommended dose.
 Side effects are more common in older animals.
-Because of the potential toxic side effects of estrogen use, it is always important to use the lowest effective dose for the shortest period of time.
+Because of the potential toxic side-effects of estrogen use, it is always important to use the lowest effective dose for the shortest period of time.

-- Other side effects include signs of estrus, lethargy, diarrhea, vomiting, vaginal discharge, pyometra, polydypsia, polyuria and feminization of male dogs.
+- Other side-effects include signs of estrus, lethargy, diarrhea, vomiting, vaginal discharge, pyometra, polydipsia, polyuria, and feminization of male dogs.

 - DES and other estrogens should not be used during pregnancy as it has been shown to cause fetal malformations.

 - Daily administration of DES in cats resulted in lesions in the pancreas, liver and heart.
 Estrogens have been shown to be carcinogenic in laboratory animals.

 - Rifampin, phenobarbital and phenylbutazone may decrease the activity of DES due to microsomal enzyme induction.

 - DES and other estrogens may enhance corticosteroid activity.
 The corticosteroid dose may need to be adjusted.